Benz-Poobua/3D-model-seafloor-benchmark-by-SfM/README.md

 Figure 12.
 Model textured combines information from mesh and aligned images to construct realistic 3D models.
 Outlier points are removed.

 ## 4. Discussion
-The plate above the pole is missing in the Dense Cloud (Fig. 11), unlike the Point Cloud (Fig. 10).
+Overall, the SfM algorithm was successful at producing a 3D surface model for the benchmark.
+However, not all surfaces were fully rendered.
+The plate above the pole is missing in the Dense Cloud (Fig. 11), unlike in the rough Point Cloud (Fig. 10).
 This missing part of the 3D model likely results from misinterpretation by Agisoft Metashape.
 First, the plate may be treated as a floating object due to insufficient tie points connecting it to the pole.
 Few images capture the connection between the plate and the pole, likely because it is challenging to position the camera to simultaneously center both the benchmark and the pole within the frame (Fig. 13).
 Additionally, the ROV recorded video footage of the benchmark from only one angle, limiting the number of useful images showing the connection between the plate and pole.
 A potential solution is to record video footage from multiple angles and altitudes to better capture details of the connection.
 Second, the plate's thinness and lack of texture present challenges for depth map construction.
 These characteristics can lead to unreliable depth information.
 Even with mild depth filtering applied, points that appeared to connect the plate and pole might have been removed, as they were potentially interpreted as noise (Fig. 14).

 ![point cloud w/markers](https://github.com/Benz-Poobua/3D-model-seafloor-benchmark-by-SfM/blob/93430622894041f301846efd07422a354e364b58/Figures/Fig.%2013.png)
 Figure 13.
 Point Cloud with makers and scale bar.
 The tie points of the plate are still present, but the plate is too thin, and a few tie points connect the plate and the pole.